 It's virtually impossible to fully prepare someone to become a foster parent.
 It's too nuanced and complex of an issue to prescribe a certain formula to it.
 This doesn't mean parents shouldn't be properly trained and prepared; it just means that while certain things are universally true and can be anticipated, most things are not when it comes to the messy and hard and raw of real peoples lives.
 You simply can't script it; you can only live it - discover it - a little bit at a time.

 I've found that foster care has the unique ability to be everything you hoped it would be and nothing you thought it would all at the same time.
 Expectations simultaneously go exceeded and unmet.
 It affirms things you knew were true, challenges things you thought were true and teaches you things you didn't even know needed to be true.
-It's an incubator of learning and struggling and questioning and growing - in ways you never thought those things could happen or even needed to happen before.
+It's an incubator of learning and struggling and questioning and growing.

 I didn't really know what to expect going into foster parenting, but in many regards it's not what I thought it would be and is so much more than I hoped it would be.
 Here's five ways, among many others, foster care has surprised me: